Lee Roy Selmon Expressway: The Reversible Express Lanes

 The Reversible Express Lanes (REL), aimed at cutting traffic congestion times, were originally envisioned in 1995 by the Tampa Hillsborough Expressway Authority (THEA) as an innovative idea to increase capacity along the Lee Roy Selmon Expressway from Downtown Tampa to Brandon without acquiring additional right-of-way.
 Instead, an elevated, three-lane bridge was built over the existing median of the expressway.
 Planning for the project began around 1995/1996, but final designs/planning were not made until the later 1990s.

 Construction commenced in 2003 but in 2004, a portion of the elevated bridge collapsed during construction, halting construction for about a year.
 The segment was repaired and all other piers were reinforced when construction resumed in 2005.

 In spring 2005, two realigned sections of the eastbound lanes opened.
-One section is between 22nd Street and 39th Street, the other between 78th Street and I-75.
+One section is between 22nd Street and 39th Street, the other is between 78th Street and I-75.
 The at-grade sections of the REL now follow the old alignments.
-The Brandon Gateway section of the REL opened in November 2005 and gained an overwhelmingly positive input by commuters.
+The Brandon Gateway section of the REL opened in November 2005 and gained overwhelmingly positive input from commuters.

 On July 18, 2006 at 6 am, the REL opened to westbound morning traffic (only).
 Long lines were formed at the Brandon Gateway well in advance as many anticipated using the new road.
 However, the scene from news helicopter snapshots showed that only a handful of drivers actually ended up using the new bridge, compared to the number that was expected.
 These findings may be blamed partly on the lack of advance notification to commuters, the number of commuters who owned a SunPass transponder, and an unrelated traffic incident on Ashley Drive in downtown Tampa.
 The eastbound direction opened to traffic on August 29, 2006 at 3:30 pm.
 A "Grand Opening" celebration was held on September 23, 2006, with festivities including a 5k and 10k run across the REL.
 The project was officially completed in 2007 after four years of construction at the cost of $420 million.